haxsaw/hikaru/docs/key-functions.rst

 The ``apiVersion`` attribute of any top-level Kubernetes object may have encoded both the object group and the version of the API that the object is to respect.
-This function takes the value of this attibute and splits it out into its parts, the API object group and the version.
+This function takes the value of this attribute and splits it out into its parts, the API object group and the version.
 This is returned as a 2-tuple of strings, (group, version).